Are you over 21?

 apples, nutmeg and lilacs

-One Last Thing
+One Last Thing About Strains

 Most people who have learned about cannabis strains in terms of the traditional indica vs. sativa concept infer that sativa strains have higher levels of THC and indica strains, CBD.
 This is not the case.
 There are many indica strains with high levels of THC and low levels of CBD, vice versa.
 Due to cross-breeding for so many generations, it is considered rare to find a strain that is authentically solely sativa or indica today; most strains are actually some sort of hybrid.